 'Affordability' is interpreted as a maximum percentage of gross income which may differ from country to country and also depend on whether it is a percentage of net, gross, individual or household income.
-In the UK, no more than c.
-35% of net household income spent on housing costs is considered to be affordable, i.e. a person is not overburdened by their costs relative to their net income.
+In the UK, no more than ca. 35% of net household income spent on housing costs is considered to be affordable, i.e. a person is not overburdened by their costs relative to their net income.

-- OBJECTIVES: Community cohesion % AUM in assets whose primary purpose is to manage social issues by type - reducing crime, tackling homelessness, improving community health and wellbeing which the market has to date failed to address. - OBJECTIVES: Skills development Number of skills development opportunities for disadvantaged groups and % undertaking supported ongoing training for over 12 months - OBJECTIVE: Dynamic economy % AUM invested with a primary purpose of creating #no. local jobs paid at least the London Living Wage / Real Living Wage (jurisdictional equivalent) where job opportunities have previously been underserved. - OBJECTIVE: Community space % space dedicated free of charge for community activity or amenity identified as meeting an underserved local need e.g. local start-ups, covered bike racks, seating, water fountains.
+- OBJECTIVES: Community cohesion % AUM in assets whose primary purpose is to manage social issues by type reducing crime, tackling homelessness, improving community health and wellbeing which the market has to date failed to address. - OBJECTIVES: Skills development Number of skills development opportunities for disadvantaged groups and % undertaking supported ongoing training for over 12 months - OBJECTIVE: Dynamic economy % AUM invested with a primary purpose of creating #no. local jobs paid at least the London Living Wage / Real Living Wage (jurisdictional equivalent) where job opportunities have previously been underserved. - OBJECTIVE: Community space % space dedicated free of charge for community activity or amenity identified as meeting an underserved local need and are well-used e.g. local start-ups, covered bike racks, seating, water fountains. - OBJECTIVE: Fairer supply chain % spend meeting defined standard for responsible sourcing and fair treatment of suppliers, addressing disparities and suboptimal situations.
+Defined standard articulates measurable objectives to ensure supply chain prioritises underserved groups.